Frequently Asked Questions

 Do we have to be a member of Our Savior’s Way for our child to attend your school?
 You do not need to be a member of Our Savior’s Way Lutheran Church for your children to attend Open Arms.
 Our Savior’s Way Lutheran Church members receive a discount on registration fees for re-enrollment.

 What are your rates?
 Our rates vary by program.
-To see our rates, click here.
+For more information, send an email to firstname.lastname@example.org.

 What is the timeline for tuition and fees payments?
 Full-day programs are billed weekly on Monday and payment is due by noon on Wednesday.
 Half-day programs are billed monthly and payment is due by noon on the first Wednesday of the month.
 If payment has not made according to the payment schedule, late fees are assessed accordingly.
 A charge of $35.00 will be applied for all returned checks.

 Can I pay my tuition online or through an automatic draft?
 Yes, we offer a FREE electronic funds transfer payment plan.
 To download the form, please click here and submit to the Billing Department.

 Do you offer sibling discounts?
 Yes, we offer a sibling discount of 10% off the lesser tuition.

 Is Open Arms accredited?
 Our school is accredited through the National Lutheran Schools Accreditation and is recognized by the Virginia Council for Private Education.